Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Introduction

 On the other hand, to compute the expected DM signal in DD experiments, we usually rely on the hypothesis that the DM candidate interacts with equal strength with the protons and neutrons of the target material.
-Although this could be a reasonable first guess, there is no reason why DM must be blind to the different isospins of these nucleons.
-Actually, in the Standard Model (SM), this statement does not hold, and, for instance, the neutrino coupling to protons in CE$\nu$NS is much more smaller than the one to neutron.
+Such hypothesis has important consequences on the expectations for the neutrino fog; therefore, it is important to question how robust the Isospin conservation hypothesis is.
+Although this could be a reasonable first guess, there is no reason why DM must be blind to the different Isospins of these nucleons, and some works have analysed their impact in DD experiments~\cite{Catena:2015uua,Brenner:2022qku,AvisKozar:2023iyb}.
+Actually, in the Standard Model (SM), this statement does not hold, and, for instance, the neutrino coupling to protons in CE$\nu$NS is much more smaller than the one to neutrons.
+Although there is no strong reason why DM should present the same isospin violation as in the Standard Model, there is also no reason why there should have isospin conservation.